 - invest strategically in marketing support to grow your business

 - increase the amount of cash on hand/cash flow

 Goals should be SMART: Specific, Measurable, Achievable, Realistic, and Timely.
-An example of a SMART goal is: “Grow net operating profit by 10%, to $250,000 by the end of 2021.”
+An example of a SMART goal is: “Grow net operating profit by 10%, to $250,000 by the end of the year”

 Next, consider how exactly you’re going to achieve your goals.
 For example, if you want to increase revenue, what specifically do you need to do to make it happen?

 - Do you need to hire more salespeople?
 (Use our new hire cost calculator!)